studio24/research-briefings-wp/docs/featured-images.md

 ```

-And the code that checks new featured image from categories and updates the images for the posts accordingly, can be found in `htdocs/wp-content/plugins/research-briefings-wp/includes/set-featured-image-from-category.php`
+And the code that checks missing featured image from the early Research briefings import and updates the images for the posts accordingly, can be found in `htdocs/wp-content/plugins/research-briefings-wp/includes/set-featured-image-from-category.php`